akim3245/Medical_Appointment_NoShows/README.md

 ### Feature Engineering
 ScheduledDay and AppointmentDay was split into separate columns as Month, Day, and Day of the Week.

-A new column, 'WaitingDays' was created to represent the number of total days until the appointment date from the initially scheduled date.
+A new column, 'WaitingDays' was created to represent the number of total days between the appointment date and the scheduled date.

 ### Model Building
 K-folds cross validation was performed on Random Forest, Logistic Regression, Decision Tree and XGBoost for model selection and XGBoost which produced the highest cross val roc_auc score of 0.73 was ultimately selected.